 Age: 18 & Under Skin: Oily, Fair, Warm Hair: Other Eyes: Brown

-MY SKIN: I will try to make this section brief, since it's proabably not ejoyable to read and it's not enjoyable for me to write. :/ I am very acne prone and oily.
+I will try to make this section brief, since it's proabably not ejoyable to read and it's certainly not enjoyable for me to type.
+I am very acne prone and oily.
 I have hormonal, cystic acne as well as white heads that cover my cheeks, cheek bones, jaw line, and chin.
 I'm sure it's not the worst acne a person has ever seen, but some days it can be a nightmare.
 I have a lot of blackheads on my nose, cheeks, and chin because of my very oily complexion.
 My face is so oily that an ELDW Rep. that was matching me to foundation actually said, "Wow you're very oily, aren't you?"

-FINISH: This foundation has a very smooth, matte finish, but the formulation doesn't have the mask-like finish that Revlon Colorstay or ELDW has.
+This foundation has a very smooth, matte finish, but the formulation doesn't have the mask-like finish that Revlon Colorstay or ELDW has.
 My face truly has that "my skin but better" look with this foundation.
-On rare occasions, it might be little more matte than I would want (because, once again, I can be fussy and I like to mix it up), but since I'm an oily disaster this is something I'm probably going to reach for a lot.
+On rare occasions, it might be little more matte than I would want (because, once again, I can be fussy and I like to mix it up), but since I'm very oily this is something I'm probably going to reach for a lot.
 If you're dry, this is NOT the foundation for you.
 The finish is not luminous, sticky, wet, or satiny whatsoever and would definitely emphasize dry patches.

 LONGEVITY: This stuff stays on better than Colorstay!
 I couldn't believe that after an entire day (9:30am-9pm) it was almost exactly in the same condition that I applied it in the morning.
 My nose area, the oiliest part of my face, was still perfectly matte.
 On some of the acne markings, it wore away a little.
 I could tell the markings weren't as concealed with foundation as I had previously concealed them.
 This is not a big deal, because my face still looked matte and put-together, just not as perfectly concealed as before.
-With a primer and a good concealer, this won't even be an issue. :D
+With a primer and a good concealer, this won't even be an issue.

 CONSISTENCY: This is hard to explain, but I'll give it my best shot. :P This is the thickest liquid foundation I've tried.
 It's very emollient, yet it's still liquidy enough to pump out of the bottle.
 If someone took a whipped or mousse foundation and mixed/diluted it with water, it would have the texture of this foundation.